 - Fountain project – Fountain scales conversations into massively collaborative wisdom, through cross-pollination, interactive transcripts, syntopical curation, & creator funding

 Go to balupton.com to read all the important details about Ben and his projects.
-At the end of our conversation, he mentioned he’s active on Twitter but he decided to completely cut off from social media.
-We both share similar views in regards to how toxic social media can be.
+At the end of our conversation, he mentioned he’s active on Twitter, but he decided to cut off from social media.
+We both share similar views in regard to how toxic social media can be.

 - Ben’s thoughts after living without money for 6 months in Sydney – moneyless experiment